nicejs-is-cool/sus93plus/README.md

 # sus93plus
-An (unofficial) project that takes @parabird_ 's sus93 package manager to the next level!
+An (unofficial) project that takes @parabirb's sus93 package manager to the next level!